SirMishMash/Unity-StylizedGrass/README.md

 **Circle** or **Plane** | Determines the shape of the particles **spawning area**. <br>**Circle**: the area the particles are spawn in are within a circle <br>**Plane**: the area the particles are spawn in are within a plane

 Using the asset is as easy as dragging one of the SMM - Stylized Grass prefabs into a desired scene.
 The following .gif shows the prefab being dragged into the "Demo - Grass Scene" that comes with the asset package.

 <img src = "https://github.com/SirMishMash/Unity-StylizedGrass/blob/main/Git_docImages/GetStarted4.gif" />

 Rather than using an existing prefab, the user is able to drag a VFX Graph into the scene as well.
-Unlike the prefab however, the asset will default to the world's origin (0,0,0).
+**NOTE:** Take notice of the mouse position in the example below.
+The asset does not appear in the scene where the mouse drags the asset.
+Unlike the prefab, the asset will default to the world's origin (0,0,0).

 <img src = "https://github.com/SirMishMash/Unity-StylizedGrass/blob/main/Git_docImages/GetStarted5.gif" />

 # Step 3: Customization